rathax/textconverter/README.md

 # [textconverter.net](https://www.textconverter.net)

-This is a simple app built with Vue + Tailwind + vite + vite-ssg - vite-pwa that convert plain text (letters, sometimes numbers, sometimes punctuation) to obscure characters from Unicode.
-The output is fully cut-n-pastable text.
+This is a simple app built with Vue + Tailwind + vite + vite-ssg - vite-pwa that convert plain text (letters, sometimes numbers) to obscure characters from Unicode.
+The output can easily be copy and pasted.

+**Key Features**
+* Wide Range of Characters: Choose from an extensive collection of Unicode characters an symbols to personalize your text
+* Easy-to-Use Interface: This mobile friendly interface ensures a seamless and hassle-free text conversion experience, even for beginners.
+* Instant Preview: See the transformation in real-time with our instant preview feature, allowing you to fine-tune your fancy text before sharing it with the world.
+* Copy and Paste Convenience: Copy your converted text with a single click and paste it directly into your favorite platforms, saving you time and effort.

 ## Recommended IDE Setup